 Schedule a follow-up meeting with the entire family to discuss what everyone thinks.
 As stated earlier all the family members should be a part of the decision; so having a sit down with them all will make for a good family meeting where everything can be discussed before making a final decision.

 That is all that there is to it.
-What you need to consider before going to see a display home may seem like a lot of steps; but when you combine it all into one task it will not be complicated.
+What you need to consider before going to see a display home you need a guide to Pacaso homes and it may seem like a lot of steps; but when you combine it all into one task it will not be complicated.
 Just make sure that all your family members are included throughout the process; and do not fall for how amazing the place looks when you walk into it.
 If the floor plan, or the location, does not work for you move on to the next contractor in line.